 Luis Muñoz Marín International Airport features two runways, one of which is a 9,783 foot long asphalt runway and the other is a 8,016 concrete runway.
 Inside, there are four terminals, a number of shops, a collection of restaurants, and several conference rooms.
 The airport also serves as a hub for several commercial airlines including, , and .

 Finding a flight into San Juan is not a difficult task.
 JetBlue alone offers upwards of 50 flights a day from such locations as Boston, Chicago, New York, and Orlando among others.

-For those who live in the United States this chart can be useful.
-Not all of the options you will be shown on the internet make sense so it can be helpful to see at a glance which airlines actually provide direct service to this location.
+The following table will tell you which airlines have scheduled flights directly from the U.S. as well as the airports they fly from.
+Not all of the options you will see on the internet make a lot of sense so it can be useful to see which airlines actually offer direct service to this airport.

 |Baltimore, MD, USA||BWI||AirTran|

 |Fort Lauderdale, FL, USA||FLL||AirTran, Jet Blue, Spirit Airlines|